-The advice is based on research that showed that babies who were at least partly breastfed were a third less likely to die of a cot death than babies who were never breastfed.

-- Research shows that it alw 4 month old babies were exclusively breastfed it would reduce hospital admissions for under ones by over 50%. - Breastfed bebies are less likely to develop 'flat head syndrome' as their position is changed more frequently daring feeding. - Breast(seeding your baby eliminates the risk of accidental scalds or burns which can occur whilst preparing and heating up artificial milk. - Breastfeeding can reduce the pain experienced by your baby during painful procedures e.g. immunisations. - you breastfeed your baby (or babies) for a total of 2 years, it can reduce your risk of developing breast cancer by 8%. - ➡ If all women breastfed for the recommended time then 400 lives would be saved from premenopausal breast cancer in England and Wales every year. - Breastfeeding helps reduce obesity and lowers the risk of heart disease in later life. - If a mother chooses to breastfeed a toddler whilst pregnant, her milk will adapt to produce colostrum for her newborn.
+- The advice is based on research that showed that babies who were at least partly breastfed were a third less likely to die of a cot death than babies who were never breastfed. - Research shows that if all 4 month old babies were exclusively breastfed it would reduce hospitals admissions for under ones by over 50%. - Breastfed babies are less likely to develop 'flat head syndrome' as their position is changed more irrequently doring feeding. - Breastfeeding your baby eliminates the risk of accidental scalds or burns which can occur whilst preparing and heating up artificial milk. - Breast feeding can reduce the pain experienced by your baby during painful procedure i.e. immunisations. - you breastfeed your baby (or babies) for a total of 2 years, it can reduce your risk of developing breast cancer by 8%. - If all women breastfed for the recommended time then 400 lives would be saved from premenopausal breast cancer in England and Wales every year. - Breastfeeding help reduce obesity and lowers the risk of heart disease in later life. - If a mother chooses to breastfeed a toddler whilst pregnant, her milk will adapt to produce colostrum for her newborn.

-Vitamin D - It is recommended that all pregnant women take a daily supplement of 10 mgs of Vitamin D. You will get these free if you are eligible for Healthy Start Benefit.
+Vitamin D - It is recommended that all pregnant women take a daily supplement of 10 megs of Vitamin D. You will get these free if you are eligible for Healthy Start Benefit.
 Speak to your midwife.